 If you've spent any time in homeschool Facebook groups, you know the pattern: someone asks "what method should I use?" and gets 200 comments, each passionately advocating a different approach.
 Charlotte Mason!
+Waldorf!
+Montessori!
 Unschooling!
-Classical!
-Montessori!
 Eclectic!

 It's overwhelming.
-So let me cut through it by comparing three approaches that represent different points on the spectrum, and that, honestly, most families end up blending.
+So let me cut through it by comparing the five approaches that come up most, what each looks like in practice, who thrives in each, and (honestly) how most families end up blending two or three.

 Charlotte Mason